WhirlingBits/wb-docs/wb-idf-core/wb_idf_i2c_word.md

 ESP_OK if successful, error code otherwise

 This function reads a word and returns the value of the specified bit.

-Handle to the I2C master device

-Memory address to read from

-Bit number to read (0-15, where 0 is LSB)

-Pointer to store the bit value (0 or 1)

-ESP_OK if successful, error code otherwise

 ---